Home > Fire Safety > “The Key Factors to Consider While Designing a Façade are Safety, Longevity & Maintenance”

 How would the façade design and other elements of the façade help the building to be energy efficient, at the same time provide a better interior environment?
 What about sustainability and environmental considerations when choosing the façade/cladding material?

 The building envelope has a strong relationship with the climate outside.
 The orientation of the building and its external surface reacts with the sun and climate.
 Hence, what we apply on the external surface, be it solid, transparent, or porous all has to be decided with due climate considerations.
 Minimum heat intake and maximum natural light, both have to be achieved with skillful designs.

 What are your views on future façades & fenestration technologies, and materials?

 While any new material is conceived, it must be kept in mind that the material has maximum green properties.
-The manufacturing process and raw material procurement, both should be environment friendly.
+The manufacturing process and raw material procurement should be environmentally friendly.
 In the future, when it will have to be disposed of, it should be either recyclable or naturally decomposable.

 According to you, what is an intelligent façade?
-How can intelligent façades bring in the greenhouse effect and also restricting intensive use of air conditioners?
+How can intelligent façades bring in the greenhouse effect and also restrict intensive use of air conditioners?